Environmental Services: The Nail That Healthcare Depends Upon

 Ashley Kelly: Ashley Kelly is a HR Transformation Consultant for Kaiser Permanente, national program office supporting the business management and planning needs with human resources across the enterprise.
 She also provides coaching and leadership development across the service area in the areas of team engagement and workplace safety.
 Ashley's background is in Environmental and Support services.
 She has lead multi-disciplinary departments of up to 350 FTEs.
 Ashley is currently in progress towards completing her Doctorate in Organizational Change and Leadership having finished her doctorate coursework and expected to complete her final dissertation defense around the time of this article.

-Peter Harmon: Peter is a leader in operations and strategic planning, Peter has gained a diverse background in many different industries.
+Peter Harmon: Peter Harmon is a leader in operations and strategic planning, Peter has gained a diverse background in many different industries.
 He has owned multiple businesses and has experience in financial services, grocery, home improvement, general merchandise retail as well as international business.
-In over his 25-year career, he has held many titles from an owner, Director, Regional Vice President, as well as fulfilling an executive position at a Fortune 500 company.
+In his 25-year-plus career, he has held many titles from an owner, director, regional vice president, as well as fulfilling an executive position at a Fortune 500 company.

 ESOP Study Sites

 ESOP Project-focus areas to be featured in upcoming project study site spotlights: Enhancing the patient experience, quality outcomes, and operational excellence.
 Antimicrobial, Resource, and Economic Stewardship